exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 False
 ```

-Operator `not in` tests if first operand is not member of second operand.
+Operator `not in` tests if the first operand is not a member of the second operand.

 ```python
 >>> x = [1, 2, 3, 4, 5]